xlp0/PublishedVaults/StudyNotes/Hub/Theory/Category Theory/Logic/Correctness.md

 Another example is that data can be intentionally hacked to induce incorrect answers.
 By intentionally mixing results that are sometimes good, and sometimes bad, causing even more damage than just having all bad answers, the ultimate challenge to [[Correctness|correctness]] verification.
 See the following video on [[@matthewbermanPoisonGPTHackingAI2023|PoisonGPT - Hacking AI Just Became Reality]].
 A major concern of the [[Generative Artificial Intelligence|Generative AI]] driven world.

 ### An Automation Scheme for Multi-scale Correctness Verification
 With the massive content data provided by [[Large Language Model]] and [[Generative Artificial Intelligence|Generative AI]], it is plausible to significantly streamline the automated workflow of complex/freeformed data content and algorithm verification.
 The verification workflow can be constructed as a [[DevOps]] process that utilizes a generalized, multi-scale data processing kernel that leverages [[REPL]] at its core, and tools such as interactive mind mapping software, such as [[Obsidian]] at the front end.
 The composition of these software components can be integrated using [[Langchain]], and data exchange formats can be based on textual streams that follows the [[Open API]] standard.
+Recent work in [[Generative Artificial Intelligence|Generative AI]] that uses [[Tool-LLM]] to dynamically generate [[SOTA]] solutions using [[DFSDT]] is a promising concept in operationalizing approximation with [[State of the Art]]([[SOTA]]) results.

 ## Conclusion